 The bottom line on ISSA membership

-We’ve found ISSA to be a really valuable membership for our team personally, but we also hear all the time from clients who gain a lot from the membership.
+We’ve found ISSA to be a really valuable membership for our team personally.
+We also hear all the time from clients who gain a lot from the membership.

 In the end, only you know what’s best for your team.
 If you’re on the fence, however, we think it’s worth making the jump.